KhanAjmal007/Data-Science-Portfolio/Power & Energy Utilities/Image recognition for power equipment/Readme.md

-detailed example for data science projects for power & energy utilities companies
+Detailed example for data science projects for power & energy utilities companies

 Image recognition for power equipment: Develop a model that uses computer vision techniques to detect and recognize power equipment in images, such as those taken during inspections or maintenance.